willmeyers/unofficial-whatnot-api/README.md

 #### What(email: str = None, password: str = None)

 Constructor that initializes a new What instance.
-If the correct credentials are provided, your authorization token is cached.
+If the correct credentials are provided, your authorization token is cached and methods that require authorization are allowed.

 #### am_i() -> dict